 Short-term costs vs. long-term savings

-When your business is considering going solar, your first impulse might be to focus on the short-term—i.e. on the costs.
-However, purchase price, cost-per-watt, a monthly lease payment etc. can be incomplete measures of the true value of a solar installation.
-Due to wide variations in solar panel efficiency, degradation and power production capabilities (in addition to the available financing options), a long-term view of the net effect on your bottom line is much more meaningful when determining if solar panels are worth it for your business.
+When your business is considering going solar, your first impulse might be to focus on the short term (i.e., on the costs).
+However, items such as purchase price, cost-per-watt or a monthly lease payment can be incomplete measures of the true value of a solar installation.
+Due to wide variations in solar panel efficiency, degradation and power production capabilities (along with the available financing options), taking a long-term view of your bottom line is much more useful.

 Solar panels are built to last for decades.
 Depending on your organization’s location and energy use, a purchased high-efficiency system with a useful life of 30 or more years could pay for itself in just a few years or less.
-How quickly this occurs is determined by reduction in your energy costs combined with any available incentives.
+How quickly this happens will depend on the reductions in your energy costs combined with any available incentives.

 ...a long-term view of the net effect on your bottom line is much more meaningful when determining if solar panels are worth it for your business.

-Purchasing offers the long-term advantage of owning the equipment and benefitting from the full useful life of the system.
-But, for a variety of reasons, a solar lease or PPA (Power Purchase Agreement) might make the most sense in both the short and long term.
+Purchasing offers the long-term advantage of owning the equipment and benefiting from the full useful life of the system.
+But, for a variety of reasons, a solar lease or PPA (power purchase agreement) might make the most sense in both the short and long term.
 With a solar lease or PPA, you can see immediate savings on electric bills as soon as your system is installed and running, with little or no cash up front.
 However, you will have to make monthly payments throughout the term of the agreement.
-A typical lease or PPA runs 20–30 years and may include a variety of purchase and renewal options (terms and conditions will apply).
+A typical lease or PPA runs 20 to 30 years and may include a variety of purchase and renewal options (terms and conditions will apply).